machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ]
 ```

-This allows one Act to run as a staged workflow instead of a single prompt.
+In this case, Ghostwriter treats the list as episodes.

 ### How episodes work

-When multiple inputs are present:
+When multiple prompt values are present:

-- Ghostwriter starts with the first episode.
+- the first prompt becomes the default starting point,
-- Each episode uses its own prompt text.
-- The processor can continue to the next episode automatically.
+- each prompt is one episode,
+- Ghostwriter can run them in normal order,
+- a specific episode can be selected,
-- The current episode can be repeated.
+- an episode can be repeated,
-- Execution can move to a specific episode.
+- execution can jump to another episode.

-This behavior is managed in `ActProcessor` through state such as:
+`ActProcessor` manages this using internal state such as:

-- `activeEpisodeId`,
+- `prompts`,
 - `episodeIds`,
-- `requestedEpisodeId`,
 - `disableNormalOrder`.

 It also reacts to `RepeatEpisodeException` and `MoveToEpisodeException`.

 ### Selecting episodes

-`ActProcessor` uses `#` to separate an act name from episode selection.
+Ghostwriter uses `#` after the act name to select episodes.

 Example: